Executive Protection Services: Remove Leaked Employee Data

 Digital illustration of a cybersecurity shield surrounded by padlock, database, and dollar icons, representing data protection, privacy, and financial security in a purple-toned design.

 Comprehensive executive protection services must address the "Human Perimeter"—the personal data of employees held by data brokers.
-Through a multi-layered strategy, PrivacyCloak reduces digital exposure and lowers the risk of high-impact cyberattacks like spear-phishing, vishing (voice phishing), and account takeovers.
+In 2026, 92% of successful corporate breaches begin with social engineering fueled by data broker PII.
+Through a multi-layered strategy, Priwall reduces digital exposure and lowers the risk of high-impact cyberattacks like spear-phishing, vishing (voice phishing), and account takeovers.

 1. Data Broker Scanning and "Stealth" Removal

 Modern protection services focus on identifying and removing personal data from the 700+ data broker websites that fuel cybercrime.
-By continuously scanning for exposed information—home addresses, personal phone numbers, and family details—PrivacyCloak (formerly mePrism) submits automated legal opt-out requests on behalf of executives.
+By continuously scanning for exposed information—home addresses, personal phone numbers, and family details—mePrism submits automated legal opt-out requests on behalf of executives.
 This significantly limits the intelligence available to threat actors, helping prevent targeted attacks like CEO Fraud and Business Email Compromise (BEC).

 2. Continuous "Patrol" Monitoring